tommyku/blog3/content/special/leaving-eventxtra-with-26-lessons-learned.md

 surprised over the outcome exceeding their expectation; but if customers turned away from us because we under-promise, it doesn't work.

-Nevertheless, managing expectation by under-promising when customers asks for a fix is rather valid because developers do need some margin for task switching, testing the fix and deploying it.
+Managing expectation by under-promising when customers asks for a fix is rather valid because developers do need some margin for task switching, testing the fix and deploying it.